Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: A closed combinatorial interpretation of the grading

-We now provide a closed combinatorial description of the degree of an oriented Temperley--Lieb diagram. \begin{thm} The {\sf degree} of an oriented Temperley--Lieb diagram is given by assigning a degree to each of its strands and then summing over all strands.
+The isomorphism $\vartheta$ given in \cref{orientediso} gives a grading on the diagrammatic oriented Temperley--Lieb algebra.
+Explicitly, we have that the degree of any oriented Temperley--Lieb diagram $\la d\mu = \la \diag_w \mu = \diag_{\SSTT}$ is equal to $\deg(\SSTT)$.
+This is computed as the sum of the degree of each step in the path $\SSTT$.
+We now provide a closed combinatorial description of this degree in terms of the diagram $\la d \mu$ itself. \begin{thm} We define the {\sf degree} of an oriented Temperley--Lieb diagram by assigning a degree to each of its strands and then summing over all strands.
 We define the degree of a northern arc whose rightmost vertex is labelled by $\down$ to be $+1$, and the degree of a southern arc whose rightmost vertex is labelled by $\up$ to be $-1$.
 All other strands are defined to have degree $0$ (in particular, all propagating strands have degree $0$).
-Diagrammatically, we record this as follows
+Diagrammatically, we record the degree of an oriented Temperley--Lieb diagram as follows